ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/how-it-works.markdown

 ##Available topologies

-If you setup a file system to synchronize files from one direction to another Raven file system, they will work in the *master/slave* model.
+If you setup a file system to synchronize files in one direction to another Raven file system, they will work in the *master/slave* model.
 Any changes made int the master will be propagated to the destination, but changes made on the slave server will not be reflected to the master.

 RavenFS also supports the *master/master* synchronization model.
 Any file modifications on both file systems will be propagated between them.